Rabbit Air MinusA2 is an electronically automated, premium class style-leading design, a step toward the work-of-art air purifier of the future.

 I was skeptical when I first looked at Rabbit Air, expecting the company with the funny-bunny name not to be a long-term player.

-By focusing on importing leading-edge technology and first-class customer service, they have proven me wrong.
+By focusing on importing leading-edge technology and first-class customer service, Rabbit Air has proven me wrong.

 I long for a company which will lead the air purifier industry, and consumers, out of the early-stage wilderness - hundreds of small-time brands, many selling dangerous ineffective junk to uninformed consumers, with bogus marketing and bad customer service.